ARCTraining/instructor-training/_episodes/05-memory.md

 > hammer, milk, fish, book, tape, arrow, flower, key, shoe
 >
 > Without looking at the list again, write down as many words from the list as
 > you can.
 How many did you remember?
-Write your answer in the Etherpad.
+Write your answer in the shared document.
 >
 {: .challenge}